warehouse-13/cosmic/docs/README.md

 Navigate to localhost:3000 (or `http://<device ip>:3000` if you did not change `package.json`).

 ## Contributing

-Please, please do this :sweat_smile:.

-There are so many docs to write and so few hours in the day and I am one person!

-So, if you find a typo, instead of opening an issue... why not submit a quick PR?

-I have zero experience with JS and React and... stuff, so if anyone wants to improve the look and functionality of the site that would be sweet.

-Developing the site is pretty easy:

 - Fork this repo
 - Create a feature branch